10 steps to a green and more efficient production

 aluminum-compressed-air-piping

 Aluminum has the same anti-corrosive properties of stainless steel but without the weight, making it extremely easy to install.
-Line losses are reduced because of its smooth interior, and it is corrosion-resistant; this means that aluminum compressed air piping far outpaces galvanized air pipe regarding the piping system’s starting and long-term efficiency, meaning that the lifetime cost of ownership is lower than with other materials.
-An additional advantage of aluminum compressed air piping is the simplicity in reconfiguring the piping system, should the facility grow or move.
+Line losses are reduced because of its smooth interior, and it is corrosion-resistant; this means Aluminium compressed air piping has the same corrosion-resistant properties of stainless steel but without the weight, making it extremely easy to install.
+Line losses are reduced because of its smooth interior, and it is corrosion-resistant; this means that aluminium piping far outpaces galvanized air pipe in terms of starting and long-term efficiency.
+The operating costs and maintenance costs are lower than with other materials.

 Stainless steel pipe